WACEP Awards Program

 WACEP Past President's Award:

-Under Dr. Burmeister's extraordinary leadership, the organization realized some very successful advocacy wins, continued to provide educational and networking opportunities including virtual Spring Symposium and Rural Connect webinar.
-He worked to support WACEP membership through the pandemic in a variety of ways and served as a vital role in advocacy and leadership.
-WACEP is proud to call Dr. Burmeister one of our own, and is grateful for his service as President.
+Under Dr. Sharp's extraordinary leadership, the organization realized some very successful advocacy wins, continued to provide educational and networking opportunities including the Annual Spring Symposium.
+He worked to support WACEP membership in a variety of ways and served as a vital role in advocacy and leadership.
+WACEP is proud to call Dr. Sharp one of our own, and is grateful for his service as President in 2022.

 about the awards